Ayodeji97/Loader/README.md

-# loadStatus_App
+# Loader

-Reminder App is a location task based application that display a list of location task and a geofence activation based on task location.

-_This is a custom application in request from Udacity Android Nanodegree Programme._
+Loader App is a custom view animated application used to dowload files and display download status.

 ## Feature
 * Kotlin Coroutine for async operations